-The equation $y^2 = x^3 + k$, for $k \in \mathbb{Z}$, is called Mordell's equation1 due to Mordell's work on it throughout his life.
-A natural number-theoretic task is describing all of its solutions in \mathbb{Z} or \mathbb{Q} , either qualitatively (decide if there are finitely or infinitely many solutions in \mathbb{Z} or \mathbb{Q}) or quantitatively (list or otherwise conveniently describe all such solutions).
-In 1920, Mordell [10] showed that for each nonzero $k \in \mathbb{Z}$, $y^2 = x^3 + k$ has finitely many integral solutions.
-Rational solutions are a different story: there may be finitely or infinitely many, depending on k.
-Whether there are finitely or infinitely many rational solutions is connected to a central topic in number theory: the rank of an elliptic curve.
+The equation $y^2 = x^3 + k$, for $k \in \mathbb{Z}$, is called Mordell's equation1 on account of Mordell's long interest in it throughout his life.
+A natural number-theoretic task is the description of all rational and integral solutions to such an equation, either qualitatively (decide if there are finitely or infinitely many solutions in \mathbb{Z} or \mathbb{Q}) or quantitatively (list or otherwise conveniently describe all such solutions).
+Mordell, in 1922, proved that for each $k \in \mathbb{Z}$, the equation $y^2 = x^3 + k$ has only finitely many integral solutions.
+The rational solutions present a different story: there may be finitely many or infinitely many, depending on the integer k.
+Whether or not there are infinitely many rational solutions is connected to one of the most outstanding open problems in number theory, the Birch and Swinnerton-Dyer conjecture.

-Here we will describe all integral solutions to Mordell's equation for some selected values of k,2 and make a few comments at the end about rational solutions.
-For further examples of the techniques we use to find integral solutions, see [1, Chap.
-14].
+Here we will describe all the integral solutions to Mordell's equation for some selected values of k, and make a few comments at the end about rational solutions.